metablaster/WindowsFirewallRuleset/Modules/Project.Windows.UserInfo/Help/en-US/ConvertFrom-SID.md

 4.
 Display Name (Local Service)

-On the other side built in accounts ("Administrator" in below example) can be represented as:
+On the other side built in accounts ("Administrator" in the example below) can be represented as:
 1.
 SID (S-1-5-21-500)
 2.